1996 and Later DR650SE Sprocket Hub Dual Bearing Upgrade

 Re-clean the hub.

-Press in a Japanese-made outer bearing.
+Press in a name brand outer bearing.

 Install the center spacer.

-Press in a Japanese-made inner bearing.
+Press in a name brand inner bearing.

 Install the outer and inner seals.